There are quite a few popular tropical plants grown for their foliage, but many of them are toxic to pets.

-Outdoors, dappled or medium light is a great choice, and indoors they’ll fare well under fluorescent lights or low lighting.
+Outdoors, dappled or medium light are a great choice, and indoors, they’ll fare well under fluorescent lights or low lighting.

 In the morning or evening, a bit of full sun is okay, but avoid the full sun or direct sunlight for long periods or during midday, as it can cause leaf burn.

-Coming from tropical rainforests, humidity levels are very important for this plant.
+Coming from tropical rainforests, humidity levels are very important for the White nerve fittonia.

 It will do well under moderate household humidity, especially in a kitchen or bathroom, but prefers 60% – 90% percent ambient humidity when possible.